tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

         state.time.hour,    //  With this hour value...
         state.time.minute   //  And this minute value
     ).expect("time fail");  //  Fail if the buffer is too small
-    //  Display the formatted time on the LittlevGL label label::set_text(
+    //  Display the formatted time on the LVGL label label::set_text(
         widgets.time_label,
         &Strn::new( time_buf.as_bytes() )  //  Verifies that the string is null-terminated